chloe-hahn/document-viewer-docs/ui/uiconfig.md

 # UiConfig

-First, we need to know how DDV creates the UI.
-DDV has an interface named `UiConfig`, which is used to configure the layout and the elements includes.
+First, we need to know how Dynamsoft Document Viewer creates the UI.
+Dynamsoft Document Viewer has an interface named `UiConfig`, which is used to configure the layout and the elements includes.
 And UiConfig can be nested to achieve a complex layout.

 ## Structure